abelgacem/topix-jk-site-it/docs/categories/_definitions/list/ai/whatis/data.md

 - The trained {{ site.data.name.ais }} search the underlying **patterns** within these data.

 # Synthetic data
+- {{site.data.name.aka}}
+  - generated data
+  - outcome
 - Data produced by an {{ site.data.name.ais }}.
 - The data are completely new.

 # Test data
+A subset of the training data
 - Data used by an {{ site.data.name.ais }} to **test** what it learned.
 - The Data are well known to the human or {{ site.data.name.ais }} driving the training.
 - The trained {{ site.data.name.ais }} applies the **patterns** it has found to provide an outcomes.